Vector Fields for Path Following on Lie Groups with Application in Robot Control: Vector Field in Matrix Lie Groups

 The vector field presented in \cite{Rezende2022} is a special case of our proposed formulation.
-Since this particular case is easier to visualize, we will later, in Subsection \ref{subs:partcase}, instantiate the definitions and results from this section to aid in the visualization and understanding of our proposed concept.
+Since this particular case is easier to visualize, we will instantiate the definitions and results from this section to aid in the visualization and understanding of our proposed concept later in \Cref{subs:partcase}.

+For the vector field computation, we need to measure the distance between an element and a curve within the Lie group.
+Thus, we first define a distance function $\widehat{D}$ between arbitrary elements $\mathbf{V}$ and $\mathbf{W}$ in the group, as follows.